-- The returned size is one of the following: - In AArch32 state, a multiple of eight bytes of at least the requested size. - In AArch64 state, a multiple of 16 bytes of at least the requested size. - 0, denoting that the request cannot be honored.0, denoting that the request cannot be honored. - The returned base address is aligned on: - In AArch32 state, an eight-byte boundary. - In AArch64 state, a 16-byte boundary. - Size is measured in bytes. - The function is subject only to ARM Architecture Procedure Call Standard (AAPCS) constraints. - The first argument is always zero on entry and can be ignored.
+- The returned size is one of the following: - In AArch32 state, a multiple of 8 bytes of at least the requested size. - In AArch64 state, a multiple of 16 bytes of at least the requested size. - 0, denoting that the request cannot be honored. - The returned base address is aligned on: - In AArch32 state, an 8-byte boundary. - In AArch64 state, a 16-byte boundary. - Size is measured in bytes. - The function is subject only to Procedure Call Standard for the ARM® Architecture (AAPCS) constraints. - The first argument is always zero on entry and can be ignored.
 The base is returned in the register holding this argument.